Legends Junior Tour Championship Policies

 - A player will not be charged the tournament entry fee until they have been accepted into the tournament.
 At that point, the credit card on file will be charged the tournament entry fee.

-Information concerning parings, starting times, etc., will be posted on the website no later than 2 days after the tournament entry deadline and will be emailed to players and parents.
+Information concerning parings, starting times, etc., will be posted on the website no later than two days after the tournament entry deadline and will be emailed to players and parents.

 Tournament yardage will vary based on the following factors: strength of field, overall difficulty of the golf course and daily weather conditions.
 On average, the following yardages will be used: